Requirements of a Major

 By spring semester of the sophomore year (or upon completion of 45 semester hours), students must file a “Declaration of Academic Program” approved by an advisor in the major department.
 This declaration must be completed before a student is permitted to register for the following semester.

 Pre-Nursing students are strongly encouraged to declare their major as soon as possible after the end of the colloquium class (IDST 007).
 Transfer students (to McMinnville) are strongly encouraged to declare Pre-Nursing upon matriculation.
 All qualified Linfield students who have established residency will be admitted to the School of Nursing, with the following caveat.
 If necessary due to limited capacity in each start term, qualified students will be assigned a start term using a competitive selection process that considers factors that may include but are not limited to prerequisite course grades and overall grades.
 (See also Nursing and Admission section of this catalog.)

 Students desiring to enter one of Linfield’s teacher licensure programs signal their interest at this time to receive appropriate advising from the Education Department.
-Those who intend to apply to the Athletic Training Education Program (ATEP) must first declare a major in Athletic Training.
-The deadline for application to the ATEP is April 15 of each year.
+Those who intend to apply to the Athletic Training Program (AT Program) must first declare a major in Athletic Training.
+The deadline for application to the AT Program is April 15 of each year.

 As the first step in initiating a proposal for an Individual Major, the student should meet with the Registrar, secure an academic advisor, and form a committee constituted of at least one tenure-track faculty member from each discipline emphasized in the proposed major.
 This committee’s first task is to assist the student in designing the major and securing its approval from the college Curriculum Committee, which in turn will recommend it to the Faculty Assembly.
 To be approved, proposals must possess scholarly merit, involve interdisciplinary study, and demonstrate that they can be completed with resources available at Linfield.